The Compassionate Animal

 Two recent discoveries speak to the emotional lives of vastly different species, mice and whales.

 In 2006, a Canadian team of neuroscientists showed that mice are empathic beings that feel the pain and suffering of other mice.
 McGill University’s Dale Langford and colleagues injected acetic acid into the paws of one or both members of a pair of adult mice, causing a painful burning sensation.
 Mice who watched their cage-mates in pain became more sensitive to the same painful stimuli, indicating that they had a notion of what the others were experiencing.
-A mouse injected with acid writhed more violently if his or her partner had also been injected and was writhing in pain.
+A mouse injected with acid writhed more violently if their partner had also been injected and was writhing in pain.

 Of course, it’s ironic that painful experiments like that one are used to uncover animal emotions, when observations of these rodents and many other animals clearly show that they experience empathy and other feelings.
 These scientific facts haven’t yet entered into discussions about the well-being of mice.